 Students are required to take three semester hours of coursework in Asian history, in addition to either an additional three hours in Asian history or three hours in social sciences relating to their regional area of study.
 Students are also expected to show proficiency in a language relevant to their interests as determined by their adviser and mentor, either by completing six semester hours of advanced language study with a grade of at least B in each course, or by passing a proficiency examination.

 Students may choose either the report option or the thesis option to conclude their master’s program.
-The report option consists of at least thirty semester hours of coursework, including the report course, which is a three-hour, one-semester project in which the student conducts research and writes a report on a given topic.
-The thesis option consists of at least thirty semester hours of coursework, including the thesis course, which is a six-hour, two-semester project in which the student does in-depth research on a given topic.
+The report option consists of at least 30 semester hours of coursework, including the report course, which is a three-hour, one-semester project in which the student conducts research and writes a report on a given topic.
+The thesis option consists of at least 30 semester hours of coursework, including the thesis course, which is a six-hour, two-semester project in which the student does in-depth research on a given topic.

 Up to nine hours of undergraduate upper-division coursework, including language coursework, may be counted toward the degree.